-Country Gold chords by Wilson Anne
+Country Gold chords - Wilson Anne

 Capo 3rd fret